AxeWP/wp-graphql-headless-login/docs/javascript-api.md

 ## The `wpGraphQLLogin` object

-The `wpGraphQLLogin` Javascript object is available on the OAuth Settings Screen page, and serves as the entrypoint for the API.
+The `wpGraphQLLogin` Javascript object is available on the Headless Login Settings screen, and serves as the entrypoint for the API.

 The object contains the following properties: